nlpsandbox/phi-annotator-example-java/README.md

        npm run generate:server:latest

-3. Review the updates made to this tool in the [NLP Sandbox schemas CHANGELOG].
+3. Review the updates made to this tool in the NLP Sandbox schemas CHANGELOG.

 4. Review and merge the changes.
 If you are using VS Code, this step can be performed relatively easily using the section named "Source Control".
 This